-- You can contribute to the education of the 3 girls in this film, and see updates on their progress, through a GoFundMe campaign at
+You can contribute to the education of the 3 girls in this film, and see updates on their progress, through a GoFundMe campaign

-Update on Aug-5-2018: For an inspirational short American documentary on immigrant and undocumented students improving themselves via soccer in Oakland, CA, check out Futbolistas 4 Life.
+Update on Aug-5-2018: For another inspirational short documentary on immigrant and undocumented students improving themselves via soccer in Oakland, CA, check out Futbolistas 4 Life.